-Its cities include San Simeon (Hearst Castle), Cambria, Cayucos, Morro Bay, Los Osos, Avila Beach, Pismo Beach, Shell Beach, Oceano, Arroyo Grande, Nipomo, Santa Margarita, Atascadero, Templeton, Paso Robles, Creston, Shandon and San Miguel.
+Its cities include: San Simeon (south of Hearst Castle), Cambria, Cayucos, Morro Bay, Los Osos, San Luis Obispo (county seat) Avila Beach, Pismo Beach, Shell Beach, Grover Beach, Oceano, Arroyo Grande, Nipomo, Santa Margarita, Atascadero, Templeton, Paso Robles, Creston, Shandon and San Miguel.

 ~ Creating an old-fashioned neighborhood in a new way ~

 Our residents have ranged in age from 2 to 88.
-We are diverse - artists, educators, business people, coaches, engineers and mathematicians, health care professionals, finance experts, etc.
+We are diverse - artists, educators, business people, coaches, engineers, health care professionals, finance experts, etc.

 We welcome you to our website and Facebook pages.
 If you have questions, want to know if units are for sale/rent, would like to visit our community or wish to know more about our area, click here.

-We have 10 acres of woodlands with about 1,200 native blue oaks, sweeping sunset views over distant rolling hills and a flowing* creek - complete with frogs and cattails.
+We have 10-acres of oak woodlands with about 1,200 native blue oaks, sweeping sunset views over distant rolling hills and a sometimes flowing creek -- complete with frogs and cattails.*

-*The creek flows mainly in winter/spring, depending on rainfall levels these months, but so far there is water in some parts of the creek year round.
+*The creek flows mainly in winter/spring, depending on rainfall levels.